johnanddd/STM32-Autonomous-Mobile-Robot/README.md

 The robot continuously measures the distance directly in front of it.

-If the distance to the nearest object forwards is farther than a certain threshold (75 cm) it continues driving forward.
+If the measured distance ahead is greater than the 75 cm obstacle threshold, the robot continues driving forward.

 If an obstacle is detected within the threshold, the robot stops and scans both sides using the ultrasonic sensor mounted on the servo.